Cohort Begins May 2026 | Applications due April 13, 2026

-PATHWAYS is funded through the Lilly Endowment Inc. Thriving Congregation Initiative and comes at no cost to participants.
-The 2025 cohort runs May 2025 to February 2026, and applications for the 2026 cohort are open now!
+PATHWAYS is funded through the Lilly Endowment Inc. Thriving Congregations Initiative and comes at no cost to participants.
+Applications for the 2026 cohort are open now!

 APPLY NOW

-PATHWAYS is designed for priests, pastors, lay leaders, and other congregational leaders of Christian faith.
+PATHWAYS is designed for clergy, pastors, lay leaders, and other congregational leaders of Christian faith.

 Do you relate to any of these statements?